Fan Fic / The Gulch Verse

 The Gulchverse consists of seven main stories (with two short drabbles that can be easily squeezed in).
 First is A Perfect Life

-which is a prequel that explains Ahamo's arrival to the O.Z. and how he became involved with everythigng.
+which is an ongoing prequel that explains Ahamo's arrival to the O.Z. and how he became involved with everything.
 Then, Tales from the Otherside

 and Tic Tok

 take place prior to the mini-series event and are told from Gulch's and DG's cyborg parents' viewpoints respectively.
 Otherside Encounter

 (the original story of the Gulchverse), A Dastardly Plot

 ,The Courting of Officer Gulch

 , and A Day in the Life of an Azkadellian Bodyguard